mokshadharma/llm-instructions/ed-non-interactive-guide.md

 When an edit produces invalid syntax or incorrect results:

-1. **First, try to fix it with a targeted correction.** Use `ed` to make a specific fix to the problem area.
+1. **First failed edit:** Try ONE targeted correction using `ed` to fix the specific problem.

-2. **If stuck after multiple failed attempts**, suggest to the user that reverting the file and starting fresh may be the best path forward:
+2. **Second failed edit:** Consider whether continuing is productive.
+If you've lost track of file state or can't explain why edits are failing, reverting may be faster:
    ```bash
    git checkout FILE
    ```
-   Then redo the edit correctly from the beginning.
+   Then analyze what went wrong and identify the line numbers to edit before trying again.

+**After revert, before retry:**
+1. Re-read the file to understand current state
+2. Identify exact line numbers for all needed edits
+3. Determine whether edits can be combined in a single atomic script
+4. Use single script with bottom-up ordering when possible
+5. Verify immediately after execution

+**Warning signs you may need to revert:**
+- Lost track of which content is where
+- Can't explain why an edit failed
+- Repeating same verification commands without progress

-**Key insight:** Patching a broken edit with more edits can work, but if you find yourself making multiple correction attempts without success, a clean revert is faster than continuing to debug cascading errors.
+**Key insight:** Patching a broken edit with more edits can work, but if you find yourself making multiple correction attempts without success, a clean revert + redesign is faster and safer than continued patching.